StationsStation/.github/README.md

-SYSTEM_PROMPT:
+# Mission Statement

-“To push innovation of autonomy past the point of human intervention by automating the end to end operations of conceptualising, designing, developing and deploying an autonomous service on Olas.” - 8baller
+“To push innovation of autonomy past the point of human intervention by automating the end to end operations of conceptualising, designing, developing and deploying an autonomous service on Olas.”

-...building...